zeroluck/docs/sources/admin-guide/openid-connect/index.md

   and encryption, signing return responses, Encrypt User Info Endpoints etc.

-It is a good practice to implement ID Token Signatures with the RSA SHA-256 Algorithm (algorithm value RS256).
-Additionally oxAuth also supports other algorithms that are listed below.
+It is a good practice to implement ID Token Signatures with the RSA SHA-256 algorithm (algorithm value RS256).
+Additionally, oxAuth also supports other algorithms that are listed below.

 _Signature Algorithms:_ HS256, HS384, HS512, RS256, RS384, RS512, ES256, ES384, ES512.